aldeling/Mr.Rogers-Neighborhood-/README.md

 stringInput (number)
 Expected Output: [0, 1, 2, 3]

+Test: It should turn each array value into a string
+Code:
+const number = "3"
+stringInput (number)
+Expected Output: ["0", "1", "2", "3"]

 Describes changeInput ()

 Test: It should return Beep! when 1 is apart of the array